avtools-io/amazing-digital-cinema/README.md

 ## Command Line Tools

+* [ClairMeta](https://github.com/Ymagis/ClairMeta) - Clairmeta is a python package for Digital Cinema Package (DCP) probing and checking.
 * [dcp_inspect](https://github.com/wolfgangw/backports) - Tool for inspection and validation of DCPs (SMPTE and Interop).
 * [IFIscripts](https://github.com/kieranjol/IFIscripts) - Scripts developed and used by the IFI Irish Film Archive.